gnaneswara9/Elevator-rescue-alerting-system-using-PIR-passive-infrared-sensor/README.md

-This project was a part of the course, Embedded Systems at IIT Bhilai Dr. Santosh Biswas was the course instructor and Project supervisor
+This project was a part of the course in winter 2023, Embedded Systems at IIT Bhilai.
+Dr. Santosh Biswas was the course instructor and Project supervisor.

-It was a group Project
+It was a group Project.
 members:
 Naga Sai;
 Sai Charan;
 Hemanth kumar;
 Gnaneswara Reddy;

-Entire information about the project is available in the Project Report
+Entire information about the project is available in the Project Report.